 Biology is a very hands-on, practical subject.
 Several field trips are planned as part of the course.
-The week long course in August is compulsory for all those taking Biology in the Upper Sixth.
+The week long course at the end of August is compulsory for all those taking Biology in the Upper Sixth (in view of COVID 19 whether or not this trip will take place is under constant review) and will cost in the region of £450.